 Make Ahead & Storage

-Make Ahead: this marinara recipe is excellent to make ahead because it keeps well in the fridge, and its flavor gets richer on the second day.
+Make Ahead: this marinara recipe is excellent for meal prep because it keeps well in the fridge, and its flavor gets richer on the second day.

 Freezer: marinara freezes well.
 Let the sauce cool down completely, transfer it to a freezer-friendly container (we use a small mason jar), and freeze for up to 3 months.
 Thaw in the fridge or the microwave.